James P. Hoffa: 2000s and 2010s

 In April 2000, more than 8,000 flight attendants at Northwest Airlines voted to ratify a new contract with improvements in compensation and retirement packages and ending a 3½ year labor dispute.
-A decade later, Northwest Airlines merged with Delta Air Lines and ceased operations on January 31, 2010.

 Casino workers in Detroit saw an end to biased wages and a disregard for seniority with their new collective bargaining agreement ratified in 2001.
 The new agreement initiated immediate wage parity between casinos in addition to wage increases in each year of the three-year contract.

 Demonstrating increased strength and confidence in Teamster representation Champion Air flight attendants voted for their first Teamster contract in March 2001.
 The contract resulted in improved pay rates, hours of service, working conditions, and benefits.
 Union protection remained in effect until the airline ceased all operations on May 31, 2008.

 After a month-long strike, bus drivers at Laidlaw Education Services in Los Angeles ratified a new contract in April 2002.
 The strike occurred due to the disparity between the wages and benefits of drivers who are direct employees of the Los Angeles Unified School District and those paid by Laidlaw.

 A landmark agreement with UPS was reached in July 2002 for the 210,000 Teamsters employed there.
 Hoping to avoid a damaging strike similar to the one in 1997, negotiators at UPS acquiesced to Teamster demands, producing a contract with a 25% increase in wages and benefits.
 "These negotiations have taken place in an economic climate in which millions of American workers are seeing their health benefits cut and their retirement savings wiped out.
 We have shown the nation that job and benefit cuts are not inevitable," said Hoffa.